Anonymous-Usenix-25/Oblivious-Digital-Tokens/tamarin_proof/README.md

 ```bash
 ./prove.sh
 ```
-This will run Tamarin on the `partial-model.spthy` file and output `proof2.spthy` and `proof2.log`.
+This will run Tamarin on the `partial-proof.spthy` file and output `proof2.spthy` and `proof2.log`.
 At the end of the log it should say that all proofs completed successfully.
 If you run tamarin in interactive mode as described above, you can inspect the proof file by clicking on `proof2.spthy`.
 Again, this might take a while until the proof is loaded.

-NB: there appears to be a bug in the current version of Tamarin where the proof output is missing commas (`,`) after the macro definitions.
+Note: there appears to be a bug in the current version of Tamarin where the proof output is missing commas (`,`) after the macro definitions.
 If the proof file does not appear in the Tamarin interface, you should perform the following:
-- To fix it you must open the `proof2.spthy` file and add a comma at the end of all lines (except the last one) between `macros:` (close to the beginning of the file) and the first `rule (modulo E) NP_Init:` definition.
+- To fix it you must open the `proof2.spthy` file in a text editor and add a comma at the end of all lines (except the last one) between `macros:` (close to the beginning of the file) and the first `rule (modulo E) NP_Init:` definition.

 # Proof complexity